ElMassimo/vite_ruby/docs/guide/troubleshooting.md

 [See above](/guide/troubleshooting.html#build-is-triggered-when-the-dev-server-is-running), it could be related to the <kbd>[devServerConnectTimeout]</kbd>.

-### Changes are not taken into account when building
+### Changes are not taken into account, build is skipped

 Usually happens when importing code outside the <kbd>[sourceCodeDir]</kbd>.